PPC

 Essential paid search metrics every marketer should track

 Successful paid search campaigns require tracking the right metrics.
 While there are dozens of data points available, focusing on the most important PPC metrics will give you the clearest picture of performance.
+A detailed search engine ranking report can also provide valuable context by showing how your paid efforts complement organic visibility and how insights from SEM Reporting can enhance your understanding of campaign performance.

 Here are the critical metrics to monitor: